bayramakdeniz/Finemap-MiXeR/README.md

 Note: Instead of the weighted correlation matrix A, correlation matrix itself (R) can also be used but is not guaranteed for the optimal results.

 # =================================
-# How to run the analysis

-Step by Step guide how to run Finemap Mixer

-## Step 1.

-Download and unzip the repo.
-This will be our working directory in Matlab.

-## Step 2.

-Download plink files generated using hapgen2 tool from [here](https://github.com/comorment/containers/tree/main/reference/hapgen) and move these files to your working directory

-## Step 3.

-To run the analysis using this genomic data (with various scenarios) run ``HapgenFinemapGithub.m``

 # How to run the Finemap-MiXeR with Singularity container